Warehouse Injuries

 • Constant physical activity is tiring, which increases the chance of an accident.

-Equipment and Machinery Accidents are Common
+4. Equipment and Machinery Accidents

-Warehouse workers commandeer equipment like forklifts to assist with heavy lifting.
 However, this type of warehouse machinery doesn’t come without risks.
 Any tool or machinery with moving parts presents a possibility for injury, especially to extremities like hands or feet.

 The equipment should be well-maintained and checked on a regular basis to make sure it’s in good working condition.
 Make sure that you’ve received the proper training before using the equipment.

-Injuries and Illnesses from Exposure to Hazardous Materials
+5. Injuries and Illnesses from Exposure to Hazardous Materials

 For those individuals who work at warehouses that store hazardous chemicals, the dangers of exposure can be serious.
 However, any warehouse employee could be at risk of exposure to asbestos, gas leaks, or other hazardous materials while at work.
-Following all safety protocols and remaining vigilant while at work are the best ways to avoid these hazards.

-What is the Deadline for Filing a Workers Compensation Claim in Missouri?
+What is the Deadline for Filing a Workers’ Compensation Claim in Missouri?

-You may be wondering when you should hire a workers compensation lawyer.
-If there are any complex issues in your case, the wisest decision is to consult with a Joplin workers compensation attorney.
 For instance, if your employer denies your claim or you do not receive your benefits as you should, then an attorney should get involved.
 The vast majority of employees who are injured at work do not appeal the denial of their claim.
-Consulting a Joplin workers compensation attorney is a wise thing to do.
-But, how long do you have to file your claim?

 Be Sure to Report Your Injury Within the Time Required

-One mistake you can make when it comes to Worker’s Comp claims is confusing the need to report your injury with actually filing a worker’s comp claim.
 If you fail to report your injury or delay in reporting your injury, you may be abandoning your claim.
-Under Missouri workers compensation law, you are required to report your on-the-job injury within 30 days of its occurrence.
+Under Missouri workers’ compensation law, you are required to report your on-the-job injury within 30 days of its occurrence.

 Your notice should be in writing and should include the date, time and place of your injury.
 The notice typically needs to be delivered to your supervisor or another appropriate officer of your employer.
 Your notice should also describe the nature and severity of the injury.
-Keep in mind that failure to report your work-related injury within that 30-day period could result in losing your rights to workers’ compensation benefits.

 Author Photo